MagellaX/StreamAttn/README.md

 ## License

-MIT License.
+Apache License.
 See `LICENSE` for details.